leividduan/ramup-app/api/Readme.md

 - Response Format: JSON
 - Description: Creates a new event with the data sent in the request body.

+### POST /events/:id/subscribe - Subscribe to an Event

+- Method: POST
+- Authorization: JWT token required
+- Request Parameters: id (Event ID)
+- Response Format: JSON
+- Description: Subscribes the authenticated user to the specified event by its id.
+If the operation is successful, response includes the subscription record.
+If the event does not exist, the response will be a 404 error with a relevant message.

+### POST /events/:id/unsubscribe - Unsubscribe from an Event

+- Method: POST
+- Authorization: JWT token required
+- Request Parameters: id (Event ID)
+- Description: Unsubscribes the authenticated user from the specified event by its id.
+If the operation is successful, it will respond with a 204 status code.
+If the event does not exist or user is not already subscribed, the response will be an error with a relevant message.

 ### PUT /events/:id - Update Event

 - Method: PUT